Moxie1776/wellpna/frontend/README.md

 ## Overview

-The WellPNA frontend is a React application that provides the user interface for data visualization and management in the Well Planning and Analysis system.
+The WellPNA frontend is a React application that provides the user interface for data visualization and management in the Well Plug & Abandon system.

 ## Technology Stack